-$30^\prime$ (from the central RRL), and compared these to the foreground, which was estimated in the area between 1 and 2 degrees away from the RRL star.
+Specifically, the overdensity search was performed as follows.
+We counted the number of the previously selected stars within circular apertures ranging in radius from 1 to 30 arcmin (from the central RRL), and compared these to the foreground, which was estimated in the area between 1° and 2° away from the RRL star.
 If any of the samples exceeded by more than $2\sigma$ the expected foreground number, we flagged the trial RRL as a possible tracer of a stellar system.
 By plotting the flagged RRL in the sky - together with the known satellite galaxies and the globular clusters - we immediately noticed that three flagged RRL with distances between 55 and 90 kpc were bunching up in a small region of the sky where no known stellar system was present.
-A closer inspection revealed that the RRLs shared the same PM; moreover the PM-filtered stars in the region had a conspicuous signal both in the CMD and on the sky, as seen in Figure 1.
-More precisely, the left panel of the Figure shows the spatial distribution of the stars selected using the PM and the CMD cuts.
-Here a large stellar overdensity spanning more than 1 degree on the sky is visible.
-The middle panel gives the CMD density of stars within the half-light radius (red dashed line in left panel, see Sec.
-2.2 for its definition), and after applying the PM cut.
-A broad Red Giant Branch (RGB) at a distance of $\gtrsim$ 100kpc can be easily discerned.
+A closer inspection revealed that the RRLs shared the same PM; moreover the PM-filtered stars in the region had a conspicuous signal both in the CMD and on the sky, as seen in Fig. 1.
+More precisely, the left-hand panel of the figure shows the spatial distribution of the stars selected using the PM and the CMD cuts.
+Here a large stellar overdensity spanning more than 1° on the sky is visible.
+The middle panel gives the CMD density of stars within the half-light radius (red dashed line in left-hand panel, see Section 2.2 for its definition), and after applying the PM cut.
+A broad Red Giant Branch (RGB) at a distance of ≥100 kpc can be easily discerned.
 The red polygon indicates the CMD mask used for the selection, which was empirically defined based on the RGB feature.
-Finally, the right panel of the Figure demonstrates the PM density of stellar sources within the half-light radius and inside the CMD mask shown in the middle panel.
-A tight over-density is noticeable around $\mu{\alpha} \sim 0$ and $\mu{\delta} \sim 0$ .
+Finally, the right-hand panel of the figure demonstrates the PM density of stellar sources within the half-light radius and inside the CMD mask shown in the middle panel.
+A tight overdensity is noticeable around $\mu{\alpha} \sim 0$ and $\mu{\delta} \sim 0$ .
 The red ellipse outlines the PM selection boundary, as defined in Section 2.2.
-Based only on the approximate distance, the size and the breadth of the RGB we can safely conclude that the newly found object is a dwarf galaxy satellite of the Milky Way.
+Based only on the approximate distance, the size, and the breadth of the RGB we can safely conclude that the newly found object is a dwarf galaxy satellite of the Milky Way.
 This hypothesis is further tested and confirmed below.
 As the dwarf is discovered in the constellation of Antlia (or the Pump), we have given it the name Antlia 2 (or Ant 2).
-Note that Ant 2's neighbour on the sky, the previously-found Antlia dwarf, is a transition-type dwarf (i.e. a galaxy with properties similar to both dwarf spheroidals and dwarf irregulars) on the outskirts of the Local Group (i.e. beyond 1 Mpc, see Whiting et al. 1997).
+Note that Ant 2's neighbour on the sky, the previously found Antlia dwarf, is a transition-type dwarf (i.e. a galaxy with properties similar to both dwarf spheroidals and dwarf irregulars) on the outskirts of the Local Group (i.e. beyond 1 Mpc, see Whiting, Irwin & Hau 1997).